 Analysis | Who could have predicted the Capitol riot?
-Plenty of people -- including Trump allies.
+Plenty of people — including Trump allies.

 Pro-Trump online forums featured myriad predictions of calls for violence, including users repeatedly responding to a thread by saying, “storm the Capitol.”
 One popular comment read, “I’m thinking it will be literal war on that day. … Where we’ll storm offices and physically remove and even kill all the D.C. traitors and reclaim the country.”
 The comments were highlighted by the Daily Beast even before the Capitol attack.

-Perhaps the most detailed and prescient prediction came from Arieh Kovler, a political analyst who studies far-right groups like the Proud Boys.
+Perhaps the most detailed and prescient prediction came from Arieh Kovler, a political analyst who studies far-right groups such as the Proud Boys.

 “On January 6, armed Trumpist militias will be rallying in DC, at Trump’s orders,” Kovler said on Dec.
 21. “It’s highly likely that they’ll try to storm the Capitol after it certifies Joe Biden’s win.
 I don’t think this has sunk in yet.”